coforma/swift-tech-challenge/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the locally running application.

-###
-TODO: Link to signed commits, with process

 ### Using adr-tools